-Pass out materials for coloring the tongues of fire.
+2. Pass out materials for coloring the tongues of fire.
 Give everyone time to cut out a tongue of fire.

-[spoken text] Say these or similar words:
+3. Say these or similar words:

 Fire can destroy many things; therefore, fire can be considered a symbol of death.
 Fire is also a symbol of how the Holy Spirit can peacefully destroy or transform sin in our lives.
 (Note: It is important to distinguish between real fire and the symbolic fire of the Holy Spirit.
 Real fire destroys things in a physical way, but the fire of the Holy Spirit destroys or transforms sin without physical destruction.)